FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 #### Fine-grained dependency checking

-This is a reimplementation of dependency checking where dependencies are not recorded between document objects, but between the properties of document objects.
+This is a re-implementation of dependency checking where dependencies are not recorded between document objects, but between the properties of document objects.
 This allows us to avoid circular dependencies for exposed properties and it allows improved recomputation where a property change only causes the